-Outline of a Synthetic Philosophy
+Outline of a Critical-Realist Philosophy

 Ulrich Walter Diehl

-Science without religion is lame,
+Knowledge without faith is lame,

-religion without science is blind.
+faith without knowlegde is blind.

-1. Philosophy – according to its original European paradigms – is a Socratic enterprise, i.e. a mostly cognitive, reflective, dialectic, communicative and cooperative search for the truth about human beings, about their place in the universe and about the meaning of life.
+1. Philosophy – according to its original European paradigms – is a Socratic discipline, i.e. a mostly cognitive, reflective, dialectic, communicative and cooperative search for the truth about human beings, about their place in the universe and about the meaning of life.
 Since human beings do not only ask factual and scientific questions, but also aesthetic and ethical, legal and political, philosophical and religious questions, the truth that philosophers are striving for cannot be understood only in a narrow positivist manner, but must encompass all important human affairs.
 Therefore, philosophy can also be a preparation of faith in God (preambula fidei) for all men and woman consciously or unconsciously seeking God.